Canada: foreign investment review

-The minister may extend the initial 45-day review period by 30 days or such longer period as the investor and the minister may agree.
-If the investor does not receive notice of the minister’s decision within such further 30-day or longer period, the investment will be deemed to have been approved.
+The ISED Minister may extend the initial 45-day review period by 30 days or longer, as agreed by the investor and the ISED Minister.
+If the investor does not receive notice of the Minister’s decision within the extended period, the investment will be deemed to have been approved.

-If the minister within such 45-day period, or such further period, informs the investor that he will not allow the acquisition because it will not be of ‘net benefit to Canada’, the investor has the right to make further representations and to submit undertakings within a further 30-day period, or such longer period as the investor and the minister agree.
-On the expiration of such further 30-day or longer period, the minister must inform the investor of his decision.
+If, within the extended period, the ISED Minister informs the investor that they will not allow the acquisition because it will not be of net benefit to Canada, the investor has the right to make further representations and to submit undertakings (as discussed further below) within a further extended period, as agreed by the investor and the ISED Minister.
+On expiry of the extended period, the ISED Minister must inform the investor of their decision.

 National security review

-Where a transaction is subject to a ‘net benefit’ review, the minister has 45 days after the application for review is certified as complete to initiate a national security review.
-Where a transaction is subject only to notification, the minister has 45 days after certification of the notification to initiate a national security review.
-Where a transaction is neither reviewable nor subject to notification, the minister has 45 days after implementation of the transaction to initiate a national security review.
-The national security review process can take up to 130 days, or longer if the foreign investor agrees to an extension.
-Where a national security review is invoked, the deadlines for the Minister to make a ‘net benefit’ determination are postponed.
+Where a transaction is subject to a net benefit review, the ISED Minister has 45 days after the application for review is certified as complete to initiate a national security review.
+Where a transaction is subject only to notification, the ISED Minister has 45 days after certification of the notification to initiate a national security review.
+Based on amendments to the Act, which came into force on 2 August 2022, where a transaction is neither reviewable nor subject to notification, a notification may be filed voluntarily.
+If a non-Canadian investor chooses to make a voluntary filing, the government will be required to decide whether it will take any action within 45 days of the date on which the filing is certified as complete.
+Under the amendments, where a transaction is neither reviewable nor subject to notification, and no voluntary filing has been made, the ISED Minister has five years after implementation of the transaction to initiate a national security review.
+Where a notification or application is filed, the national security review process can take up to 230 days from the implementation of the transaction, or longer if the foreign investor agrees to an extension.
+Where a national security review is invoked, the deadlines for the ISED Minister to make a net benefit determination are postponed.

 Notifications are not burdensome to complete.
-Among other things, they require information respecting the investor, the Canadian business being acquired and, importantly, whether the investment falls within the categories of business activities that comprise cultural businesses.
+Among other things, they require information respecting the investor, the Canadian business being acquired, whether the investor is controlled or influenced by any foreign state or SOE and, importantly, whether the investment falls within the categories of business activities that comprise cultural businesses.

 Applications for review

 Applications for review are much more substantial than notifications.
 As with notifications, they require information respecting the investor and the Canadian business being acquired.
-However, they also require submission of plans for the Canadian business, together with a comparison of such plans with the current operations of the Canadian business and having regard to the net benefit factors.
-It is common for undertakings to be proposed in connection with the application for review in order to establish net benefit to Canada.
-There is also a new practice that requires the investor to complete a questionnaire regarding whether it is controlled or influenced by any foreign state or SOE.
+However, they also require submission of plans for the Canadian business, together with a comparison of the plans with the current operations of the Canadian business and having regard to the net benefit factors.
+It is common for undertakings to be proposed in connection with the application for review (as discussed further below) to establish net benefit to Canada.

-In general, information obtained by the minister, IRD or CSIR, with respect to an investor or the Canadian business in connection with the administration or enforcement of the Act, is privileged and no one may knowingly communicate such information or allow it to be communicated.
+In general, information obtained by the Ministers, IRD or CSIR, with respect to an investor or the Canadian business in connection with the administration or enforcement of the Act, is privileged and no one may knowingly communicate this information or allow it to be communicated.
 The Act provides for limited exceptions to this general rule but the practice of the government has been (with few exceptions) not to disclose information without the investor’s consent.
-As a consequence of recent amendments to the Act, the minister may make public disclosure in various additional circumstances pertaining to notices issued by the minister under the Act.
-However, it remains unclear how often and in what circumstances the minister will make such disclosure.
+Additionally, the ISED Minister may make public disclosure in various additional circumstances pertaining to notices issued by the ISED Minister under the Act.

 Net benefit to Canada

-Where an investment is subject to a net benefit review, the relevant minister must be satisfied that such investment is likely to be of ‘net benefit to Canada’.
-The Act sets out the following factors which are to be taken into account, where relevant, in assessing net benefit to Canada:
+Where an investment is subject to a net benefit review, the relevant minister must be satisfied that the investment is likely to be of net benefit to Canada.
+The Act sets out the following factors to be taken into account, where relevant, in assessing net benefit to Canada: